-Figure 5: General PSIRT Activities

-Ongoing Process and Policy Development

-PSIRTs establish the organization's policies with respect to product security.
+Figure 5: General PSIRT Activities Ongoing Process and Policy Development PSIRTs establish the organization's policies with respect to product security.
 The needs of the business drive and dictate the requirements of PSIRT and not the other way around.
 Before the PSIRT policies can be implemented, they must be reviewed and imbued with authority by the organization's leadership.
-Approved policies must be followed with clear procedures that, when followed, ensure the organization's compliance with these policies.

-Educating Stakeholders

-Along with PSIRT policies and procedures, the PSIRT needs to build workflow and management systems that streamline the execution and completion of the actions required to address product security vulnerabilities.
-These implementations will make it easier for the organization to adopt product security as part of their normal day-to-day business activities.
+Approved policies must be followed with clear procedures that, when followed, ensure the organization's compliance to these policies.
+Educating Stakeholders Along with PSIRT policies and procedures, the PSIRT needs to build workflow and management systems that streamline the execution and completion of the actions required to address product security vulnerabilities.
+These implementations will make it easier for the organization to adopt product security as part of their normal day to day business activities.
 The greatest mistake that can be made when deploying the PSIRT mission, policies and procedures is to have it viewed as a separate responsibility or requirement.
 Therefore, it is critical to educate all members of the organization on product security basics and the role they play.
 The entire organization must be included, enabled, and empowered to meet the PSIRT policy requirements.

-The Importance of Metrics

-It is critical to measure the success of the product security incident response mission.
+The Importance of Metrics It is critical to measure the success of the product security incident response mission.
 Metrics reporting does not define the requirements, but supports the program, helps determine the required resources, and may help identify places that need process/tool improvements.
 Creation and tracking of metrics may also help in the maturing of a PSIRT by uncovering issues or bottlenecks with respect to the deployment and adoption of a PSIRT.
 Service 1.7 Stakeholder Metrics and Service 5.3 Vulnerability Metrics go into more detail on the types of metrics that would be valuable to track.

-Definitions

-In this document, we are defining the use of certain terms.
-Note that Service Areas, Services, and Functions identify what is being done at different levels of detail, while Tasks and Actions identify how it is being done at different levels of detail.
-Tasks and Actions are being published later in an accompanying document and can/will be updated more frequently:

--Advisory- 1announcement or bulletin that serves to inform, advise, and warn about a vulnerability of a product.

--Bug Bars- criteria that define the types of bugs that qualify as a security vulnerability.
-Bugs that meet these criteria will be processed as a vulnerability through the PSIRT standard operating procedures.

--Coordinator- 2optional participant that can assist vendors and finders in handling and disclosing vulnerability information.

--Embargo- a hold on the publication of vulnerability details until affected vendors are able to release security updates or mitigations and workarounds to protect customers.

--Finder- 3an individual or organization that identifies a potential vulnerability in a product or online service.
-Please note that finders can be researchers, reporters, security companies, hackers, users, governments, or coordinators.

--Open Source- refers to works that are licensed in such a way that they may be freely redistributed and modified, where the source code is made available publicly, and is freely distributed and does not discriminate against any persons, groups or fields of endeavor, and is technology-neutral.
+Definitions In this document, we are defining the use of certain terms.
+Note that Service Areas, Services, and Functions identify what is being done at different levels of details, while Tasks and Actions identify how it is being done at different levels of details.
+Tasks and Actions are being published in an accompanying document and can/will be updated more frequently: - Advisory 1announcement or bulletin that serves to inform, advise, and warn about a vulnerability of a product. - Bug Bars criteria that defines the types of bugs that qualify as a security vulnerability.
+Bugs that meet these criteria will be processed as a vulnerability through the PSIRT standard operating procedures. - Coordinator 2optional participant that can assist vendors and finders in handling and disclosing vulnerability information. - Embargo a hold on the publication of vulnerability details until affected vendors are able to release security updates or mitigations and workarounds to protect customers. - Finder 3individual or organization that identifies a potential vulnerability in a product or online service.
+Note, finders can be researchers, reporters, security companies, hackers, users, governments, or coordinators. - Open Source- refers to works that are licensed in such a way that it may be freely redistributed and modified, where the source code is publicly made available, and is freely distributed and does not discriminate against any persons, groups or fields of endeavor, and is technology-neutral.
 Open source software is often maintained by a community of individuals and entities who collaboratively create and maintain it.

--Partners- Original Equipment Manufacturers (OEM)s, suppliers, Original Design Manufacturers (ODM)s.

--Product- 4a system implemented or developed for sale or to be offered for free.

--Quality Gate- a set of criteria that must be met before the product moves to next phase of development or release.

-1 ISO/IEC 29147:2014 Information technology-Security techniques - Vulnerability disclosure-Terms/Definitions 3.1
+3 ISO/IEC 29147:2014 Information technology-Security techniques - Vulnerability disclosure- Terms/Definitions 3.3

-2 ISO/IEC 30111:2013 Information technology-Security techniques-Vulnerability handling processes-Terms/Definitions 3.1
+1 ISO/IEC 29147:2014 Information technology-Security techniques - Vulnerability disclosure- Terms/Definitions 3.1 2 ISO/IEC 30111:2013 Information technology-Security techniques-Vulnerability handling processes-Terms/Definitions 3.1